Seed Oils vs. Tallow: Which Fat Fuels a Healthy Metabolism?

 That’s exactly what’s happening with the modern diet, which is loaded with PUFA-rich vegetable oils.

-Every major nutrient you consume — carbs, fats, protein, even alcohol — breaks down into acetyl-CoA, a central molecule in metabolism.
+Every major nutrient you consume (carbs, fats, protein, even alcohol) breaks down into acetyl-CoA, a central molecule in metabolism.

 From there, your body has a choice: use it for energy, or convert it into fat through a process called de novo lipogenesis (DNL), driven by the enzyme fatty acid synthase.

-PUFAs act like metabolic messengers.
+So PUFAs act like metabolic messengers.
 They tell your body:

 “Winter is coming.
 Conserve energy.
 Store fat.
 Slow down.”

-So your metabolism listens.
+And your metabolism listens.

 It changes gene expression.
 Downregulates thyroid function.
 Ramps up fat-storing enzymes.
 Reduces calorie burn at rest.